 “Respect each other and play by the rules and you’ll be alright.”
-These words sound like good advice we might give our children Hendrix 1here at Epworth.
+These words sound like good advice we might give our children here at Epworth.
 Yet, they were spoken by Mr. J.W.
 Hendrix a few years ago when asked about his recipe for being a good citizen.
 Mr. Hendrix’s words are simple, yet very wise, and they are words he followed in his own life as he built successful businesses and served as a leader in his community.

 Epworth is most fortunate that Mr. Hendrix provided a substantial gift to Epworth in his will.
 His generosity will allow us to develop programs and services that will help instill his legacy of respecting others in our Epworth children for years to come.